ladrians/RoboND-DeepLearning-Project-P4/write.md

 #### Target far away

 ```
-number of validation samples intersection over the union evaulated on 322
+number of validation samples intersection over the union evaluated on 322
 average intersection over union for background is 0.9958197155237585
 average intersection over union for other people is 0.4255548065562906
 average intersection over union for the hero is 0.22432693807704132